dytsou/shorten-url/README.md

 ## License

-This project is based on [Url-Shorten-Worker](https://github.com/xyTom/Url-Shorten-Worker) by xyTom, licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing